amir-varkovitzky/YouTube-Summarizer-and-Outliner/readme.md

 5. **Timestamp Links:** In the generated outline or transcript, you can click on timestamps to instantly jump to specific parts of the video.
 This allows you to directly access the relevant content.

 6. **Session storing:** The extension retains the outcomes of your interactions within the current extension's session, allowing you to access them until you refresh the extension, use it for another video, or close the browser.
 This feature ensures that your generated summaries, outlines, or transcripts remain conveniently accessible during your browsing session.
-The reason I went with session storage instead of local, is that local storage requires further permsissions, and it might give you data based on an old video now changed.
+The reason I went with session storage instead of local storage, is to avoid requesting further permsissions, and to prevent potential data inconsistencies stemming from older videos.

 ### Installation